 Every postgraduate course has a tuition fee.
 The fee is available on the online course prospectus http://www.ucc.ie/en/study/postgrad/taughtcourses/ and the Finance Office has the course fee schedule available on their website for both taught and research postgraduate courses.

-On acceptance to a postgraduate course, Students are liable to pay tuition fees to the University.
 University fees are set each year and include the registration fee, tuition fee and examination fee.
+Fees for part-time study are normally charged at half the full time fee.
 For full time courses, membership of the Mardyke Arena Sports and Leisure Complex is also included in the course fee.
 Reduced membership rates are available from the Mardyke Arena Reception for part-time students.